Supergrass: Development (2005–2008)

 Recording of their fifth studio album, Road to Rouen, began in France in a studio built by the band in Normandy.
 Working with French engineer Pierre-Olivier Marger, the sessions represented a significant change in direction and were perceived as a more mature body of work.

 "St. Petersburg", the string-laden first single, was released on 8 August 2005.
 The album followed a week later (released 27 September in North America) and reached No. 9 on the UK chart, going on to achieve silver status in the UK.
 Opinion at the time was divided, but the album garnered the band many new fans and a measure of creative respect, some even embracing it as "the sound of a band at last hitting their stride".

-Second single, "Low C", featured a video by acclaimed "Pumping On Your Stereo" video director Garth Jennings, shot in Weeki Wachee Springs Florida.
-Third single "Fin", interpreted as a missive to the Coombes brothers' recently deceased mother, received much critical praise, The Guardian referring to it as "so gorgeously light and airy that listening to it is like sleepwalking in space".
+The second single, "Low C", featured a video by "Pumping on Your Stereo" video director Garth Jennings, shot in Weeki Wachee Springs Florida.
+The third single, "Fin", interpreted as a missive to the Coombes brothers' recently deceased mother, received much critical praise, The Guardian referring to it as "so gorgeously light and airy that listening to it is like sleepwalking in space".

 The band toured the songs in both acoustic and electric formats with percussionist Satin Singh joining the live band throughout.
 From August 2005 to September 2006 they performed in Japan, South America, the United States, and Europe, finishing with a memorable gig at the Beijing Pop Festival.